Bringing Shaker Style to the Bedroom in a Choice of On-Trend and Classic Colours

 For further information about Symphony, please visit www.symphony-group.co.uk/brands/freedom

 The family chose Urban Indigo and Pebble; the indigo colour was selected for the base cabinets and tall units in pebble for a contrasting finish.
+Sally also helped with other choices for their new family home such as App Control systems to operate lighting, doors and window blinds.

-Sally has a full-time Personal Assistant / carer to help her with everyday tasks around the home although Sally is able to use some accessible features such as the kitchen area.
+Sally has a full-time personal assistant / carer to help her with everyday tasks around the home, although Sally is able to use some accessible features such as the kitchen area:

 Freedom Specific features: